sjtower/super-lunk-world/notes.md

 1. strings files need to be the same number of lines or the game will crash
 1. you do not need to preserve %ls present in the original string
 1. Falling platforms now trigger when a PB is on them & when another FP hits it
+1. sequal: Can your next mod be named "Oliver's Twist"? super big path that you need to ride a boulder and get of at certain points

 # Setups
 1. If you want a corpse on bramble, place FP with pots/rocks on top around the enemy so they won't damage jump away